 Bone Biologics uses technology to repair bones that have been damaged, including vertebrae.
 It has its own technology called NELL-1.
 This harnesses the power of an essential human growth hormone that is needed to build bones.

 As they’re finishing up studies in animals, they’ve received approval for human tests in Australia.
 And after that, there’s a potential to move into the orthodontics market.
-Which could be huge for Bone Biologics.
+Which could provide huge growth for Bone Biologics.

 No. 2 Virpax Pharmaceuticals Inc.

-Virpax is a low float penny stock that’s working in the pharmaceutical industry.
+Virpax is a low float penny stock that works in the pharmaceutical industry.
 Specifically, creating solutions to administer non-addictive drugs.
 They’ve currently got a patent that allows cancer and non-cancer patients to take medicine through the nose.

 Plus, other patents for products that will likely do very well in the market.
 One of those is a topical spray for osteoarthritis.
 Another is a hydrogel for pain management after surgery.
-There are many others Virpax has, too.
+And those are just some of the products Virpax offers.

 Low Float Penny Stocks No. 1 First Wave Bio Pharma Inc.